-Creating opportunities to discuss any annoyances, boundaries, ups, and downs help you to discover being part of the soulution.
-Going with the flow and getting out of your way helps you become a compassionate warrior, not a worrier stuck in a rut.
-This activity of sharing or storytelling is an everyday living skill that anyone can develop to rekindle comfort and joy.
-It is important to get back to the brilliant basics and count your blessings to appreciate the sweet simple things like baking a pie, belly laughs, listening to each other, and making eye contact.
-Consider the fact that we are the heroes of our own stories.
 Brilliant author of Peaceful Warrior, Dan Millman once said, “We are all warriors in training.”
 Purity is simplicity that leads us to more clarity, courage, and the wisdom of compassion.
 Glinda the Good Witch from the Wizard of Oz has been called a Zen Master who reminded Dorothy to use the power of wisdom she already had to go home within.
-Like Glinda reminding Dorothy, we can mindfully parent our child within and honor our Inner Zen Master that is gently whispering words of wisdom.
-We can remind ourselves to keep our ruby slippers snug on our feet to stay connected to the perfect power within.
+Like Glinda reminding Dorothy, we can mindfully parent our child within and honor our inner zen master that is gently whispering words of wisdom.
+In our A to Z -worrier to warrior, Letter R -ruby slippers, is about reminding ourselves to keep our ruby slippers snug on our feet to stay connected to the might of love the perfect power within.
 I am honored to welcome you on this enlightening journey.

 Quotes For Mindful Parenting

 My heart is overjoyed with gratitude to share these wise loving words on parenting from awesome authors like: Brené Brown, Dr. Phil Mc Graw, Shefali Tsabary, Deepak Chopra, Lori Lite, Michele Borba, Goldie Hawn, Myla and Jon Kabat-Zinn, Susan Stiffelman, and Dan Siegel.